EFavDB/efavdb.github.io-src/content/articles/methods/intro-rl-by-example.md

 **Rewards following a random policy**:

 Under this random policy, what total reward would the student expect when starting from any of the states?
-We can estimate the expected rewards by summing up the rewards per trajectory and plotting the distributions of total rewards (the "returns") per starting state:
+We can estimate the expected rewards by summing up the rewards per trajectory and plotting the distributions of total rewards per starting state:

 ![histogram of sampled returns]({static}/images/intro_rl_histogram_sampled_returns.png)